junxit/us-congress-bills-109/metadata.md

 - 2006-06-13 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 256). (text: CR 6/12/2006 H3738-3739)
 - 2006-06-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 256).(text: CR 6/12/2006 H3738-3739)
 - 2006-06-13 — The title of the measure was amended.
 Agreed to without objection.
+- 2006-06-14 — Received in the Senate.
+- 2006-06-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 508.